 Tux-Finkenberg is an association of five ski villages at far end of the Zillertal – the long, steep-sided valley that burrows into the mountains east of Innsbruck.
 The area shares its lift system with neighbouring Mayrhofen, and together, they offer an exceptionally broad variety ski terrain both above and below the treeline.

 What’s made this place famous, however, is the Hintertux glacier.

 The perfect pitch for off-season training

 Set beneath the pyramid peak of the 3476m Olperer, the Hintertuxer Gletscher offers the widest variety of groomed, and lift-serviced glacier skiing in the Alps, as well as the steepest pistes.
-As a result, it’s a permanent fixture on the training schedules of many national ski teams: and if you ski there during the summer and autumn, you’ll find lane upon lane of gates set up on its steepest pitches to serve them.
+As a result, it’s a permanent fixture on the training schedules of many national ski teams: and if you ski there during the autumn, you’ll find lane upon lane of gates set up on its steepest pitches to serve them.
 The spectacle provided by so many lycra-clad speed-merchants, blasting through GS gates at Mach2, is not something you’ll easily forget.

 It’s not just the pros who use the Hintertux glacier in the off-season.
 Anyone who’s looking to get a head start on winter can ski there, and there are technique clinics aplenty for those looking to sharpen their skills.
 A couple of days up here with the right instructor can get your season off to a flying start.